Activities In Queen Elizabeth National Park

 During the cruise, there are also some bird species you are to encounter with like cormorants, Africa spoonbill, African fish eagle, Martial Eagles, African Skimmers, Papyrus Gonolek, pelicans, and even the rare and un seen shoebill

-The Park too provides you with opportunity to trek the chimps-Our closest relatives.
+The other attractions in Queen Elizabeth park are the chimps that provides you with opportunity to trek the chimps-Our closest relatives.
 Trekking these marvelous Alps is usually conducted in Kyambura Gorge; a chimp tracking haven harboring a number of habituated chimps.
 Kyambura Gorge is a forested fairly steep landscape located in the eastern side of the Park.

 Though trekking is a bit challenging as involves passing through steep landscape jungle lined with creepers, the experience remains unique.
 It’s fantastic to trek the chimps.
 When you are in Kyambura Gorge tracking the chimps, it’s self-explanatory that you are in the Center of the jungle with beautiful rainforest vegetation all over you.
 Trekking is normally for about 1/2 hours and is always done twice a day-morning and afternoon.
 While in Kyambura, the different species of birds, trees and butterflies are simply fabulous.